MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

 .. note::

-   If you are using an IDE other than Android Studio, please have a look at :ref:`sdk_6_run_on_simulator` section.
+   If you are using an IDE other than IntelliJ IDEA, please have a look at :ref:`sdk_6_run_on_simulator` section.

 * Double-click on the :guilabel:`runOnSimulator` task in the Gradle tasks view.
 It may take a few seconds to start: